 Galeries Lafayette Haussmann

+If you’re spending some time during winter in Paris, it’s nice to find some indoor activities.
 At Galeries Lafayette Haussmann I quickly learned there’s a lot to do besides shop.
-Between hanging out on the chic rooftop bar for the panoramic views over the Opera Garnier and lunch at the gilt-and-pale-marble Angelina on the department store’s first floor, plus a VIP tour of the Art Nouveau building and arctic-themed window displays, there’s enough to keep even the most shopping-averse husband occupied.
+Between hanging out on the chic rooftop bar – you can sit in the dome on snowy or rainy days – for the panoramic views over the Opera Garnier, and lunch at the gilt-and-pale-marble Angelina on the department store’s first floor, plus a VIP tour of the Art Nouveau building and arctic-themed window displays, there’s enough to keep even the most shopping-averse husband occupied.

 In the end, I bought nothing.
-My husband would have been happy, but I was ready to weep … but at least I wouldn’t have to schlep shopping bags around all day.
+My husband would have been happy, but I was ready to weep.
+On the plus side, I wouldn’t have to schlep shopping bags around all day.